programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 # The Problem of Uneven Distribution of Data

-As noted earlier, the basic map is not terribly informative: the whole US is basically one color:
+As noted earlier, the basic map is not terribly informative: the whole US is basically two colors:
 * The grey counties are those for which the *Post* does not record any cases of fatal police shootings; this is about 50% of the counties in the USA.
-* A few major urban areas, such as Los Angeles, have strong colors.
-But most non-grey counties are a pale-yellow color.
+* Almost all the rest of the country is pale-yellow, except for a few major urban areas, such as Los Angeles.

 Why is this?
 The clue is to look at the scale: it goes from zero to 342.